mt-climate-office/Zentra-API/README.md

 # Zentra-API
 The `zentra` library provides python bindings to the Zentra Cloud RESTful API.
+[Read the docs here.](https://mt-climate-office.github.io/Zentra-API/)

 ## What is Zentra Cloud?
 [Zentra Cloud](https://www.metergroup.com/environment/zentra-cloud/) is a service of the [METER Group](https://www.metergroup.com/) for delivering data collected by METER data-loggers.
 The service allows logger owners to invite users to view and download their data.
 Zentra Cloud provides a graphical user interface as well as a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) application programming interface (API).
 Authenticated users can access data through either interface.